 Lincoln Schatz’s works have been exhibited internationally including: the Smithsonian’s National Portrait Gallery, Washington, DC; bitforms gallery, New York, Seoul; Sundance Film Festival, Utah; Catharine Clark Gallery, San Francisco, California and the Museum of Contemporary Art, San Diego, California.

-His works are collected internationally and are in numerous public and private collections including: Embassy of the United States Kabul, Afghanistan; The Art Institute of Chicago; Smithsonian’s National Portrait Gallery; Hearst Corporation; Pearl Lam; San Jose Museum of Art; and the Cafritz Collection.
+His works are collected internationally and are in numerous public and private collections including: Museum of Contemporary Photography, Embassy of the United States Kabul, Afghanistan; The Art Institute of Chicago; Smithsonian’s National Portrait Gallery; Hearst Corporation; Pearl Lam; San Jose Museum of Art; and the Cafritz Collection.

 - No part of this website or any of its contents may be reproduced, copied, modified or adapted, without the prior written consent of Lincoln Schatz Studio.